Communication-Efficient Adaptive Federated Learning: Proposed Method

+Algorithm \ref{alg:fedams} summarize the details of general FedAMS framework.
+At the beginning of global round $t$, we first select a subset of clients $\cS_t$, each participating client $i \in \cS_t$ obtains the local model $\xb_{t,K}^i$ after $K$ steps of local SGD updates with learning rate $\eta_l$.
+The model difference $\Delta_t^i$ is the difference between the local updated model $\xb_{t,K}^i$ and the current global model $\xb_t$, i.e., $\Delta_t^i = \xb_{t,K}^i - \xb_t$.
+The server aggregates $\Delta_t^i$ and gets the global difference $\Delta_t$, this $\Delta_t$ acts as a pseudo gradient to calculate momentum $\mb_t$ and variance $\vb_t$ following \eqref{eq:adam-m} and \eqref{eq:adam-v}.
+Now for updating $\xb_{t+1}$, our general FedAMS framework provides two options for max stabilization:

-The major difference lies in that FedAMS no longer use $\sqrt{\vb_t} + \epsilon$ for a stable denominator, instead, it adopts $\sqrt{\hat{\vb}_t}$ as the denominator where $\epsilon$ is token as the part of the max operation in $\hat{\vb}_t$.
+Note that Option 2 is the same as the AMSGrad \citep{j.2018on} update rule, which brings a non-decreasing $\vb_t$ to solve a non-convergence issue in Adam \citep{kingma2014adam}.
+For Option 1, FedAMS directly adopts $\sqrt{\hat{\vb}_t}$ as the denominator where $\epsilon$ is token as the part of the max operation in $\hat{\vb}_t$.
 Intuitively, the unstable behaviour of the denominator (small value in the $\vb_t$) usually only happens for a small set of dimensions.
-Therefore, our max stabilization strategy only affects those dimensions with small $\vb_t$ values, while the traditional adding strategy as in \eqref{eq:adam} will affect the accuracy on all dimensions.
-This gives us an edge over other adaptive federated optimization methods.
+Therefore, the max stabilization strategy in Option 1 only affects those dimensions with small $\vb_t$ values, while the traditional adding strategy as in Option 2 will affect the accuracy on all dimensions.

-Also note that taking max over $\hat{\vb}_{t-1}$ for $\hat{\vb}_t$ (non-decreasing variance) is originated from AMSGrad \citep{j.2018on} and the purpose is to solve a non-convergence issue in Adam.
-We want to emphasize that although the theoretical analysis in \citet{reddi2020adaptive} assumes $\beta_1 = 0$ and only considers the impact of variance $\vb_t$, thus the non-decreasing variance is not necessary for the analysis in \citet{reddi2020adaptive}.
+Moreover, we want to emphasize that although the theoretical analysis in \citet{reddi2020adaptive} assumes $\beta_1 = 0$ and only considers the impact of variance $\vb_t$, thus the non-decreasing variance is not necessary for the analysis in \citet{reddi2020adaptive}.
 While the non-decreasing variance is indeed necessary for us to obtain the complete proof with a positive $\beta_1$ (see Appendix for details).

-Algorithm \ref{alg:fedams} summarize the details of FedAMS: we first select a subset of clients $\cS_t$.
-Each participating client $i$ obtains the local model $\xb_{t+1}^i$ by $K$ steps of local SGD updates with learning rate $\eta_l$.
-The model difference $\Delta_t^i$ is the difference between global model $\xb_t$ and the local updated model $\xb_{t+1}^i$, i.e., $\Delta_t^i = \xb_{t+1}^i - \xb_t$.
-After averaging $\Delta_t^i$ and get the global difference $\Delta_t$, the difference $\Delta_t$ is acted as a pseudo gradient to calculate momentum $\mb_{t+1}$ and variance $\vb_{t+1}$.
-The server then updates the global model with a global learning rate $\eta$.

-\subsection{Federated Communication-compressed AMSGrad}
+\subsection{Federated Communication-Compressed AMSGrad}

 In order to reduce the communication costs between synchronization, we propose \textbf{Fed}erated \textbf{C}ommunication-compressed \textbf{A}MSGrad with \textbf{M}ax \textbf{S}tabilization (FedCAMS), which is summarized in Algorithm \ref{alg:compfedams}.
 The main difference lies in that after the client $i$ obtains the model differences $\Delta_t^i$ via local SGD, FedCAMS will compress $\Delta_t^i$ to $\hat{\Delta}_t^i$ via error feedback compression strategy, and then send $\hat{\Delta}_t^i$ to the central server.
 In details, at round $t$, the client $i$ will apply the compressor on the summation of model differences $\Delta_t^i$ together with the cumulative compression error $\eb_t^i$ to obtain $\hat{\Delta}_t^i$.
 After that, the client will update term $\eb_{t+1}^i$ by calculating the new cumulative compression error, i.e., $\eb_{t+1}^i = \Delta_t + \eb_t^i - \hat{\Delta}_t^i$, which will be useful for next round's computation.
 The rest part of FedCAMS is similar to FedAMS: the server aggregates $\hat{\Delta}_t^i$ and obtains $\hat{\Delta}_t$, which will participate in the global update.